 A minimal CBSP view suggests the key architectural elements and their properties for an application.
 However, it does not provide guidance for achieving an effective topology of those architectural elements: the S and SP categories of architectural decisions provide only hints about the characteristics of the topology.
 Similarly, in the course of architectural decomposition, the architect may discover that additional components and connectors are needed that have not been identified through requirements elicitation and refinement.
 For these reasons, the architectural details suggested by CBSP must be complemented with architectural design principles.
 There exists a large body of work on arriving at an effective architecture for a given problem.
-Architectural styles [41] provide rules that exploit recurring structural and interaction patterns across a class of applications and/or domains.
-Domainspecific software architectures (DSSA) and product-line architectures [36] provide generic, reusable architectural solutions (reference architectures) for a class of applications in a single domain and instantiate those solutions to arrive at a specific application architecture.
-Finally, a large body of ADLs and their supporting toolsets [31] allow developers to model, analyze, and implement software systems.
+Architectural styles (Shaw and Garlan, 1996) provide rules that exploit recurring structural and interaction patterns across a class of applications and/or domains.
+Domain-specific software architectures (DSSA) and product-line architectures (Perry, 1998) provide generic, reusable architectural solutions (reference architectures) for a class of applications in a single domain and instantiate those solutions to arrive at a specific application architecture.
+Finally, a large body of ADLs and their supporting toolsets (Medvidovic and Taylor, 2000) allow developers to model, analyze, and implement software systems.

 In our work to date, we have chosen to use architectural styles as guides in transforming the initial architectural decisions produced by the CBSP model connector into an actual architecture.
-We have explored the feasibility of composing CBSP artifacts into an architecture according to the Pipe-and-Filter [41], GenVoca [4], Weaves [19], and C2 [30] styles.
+We have explored the feasibility of composing CBSP artifacts into an architecture according to the Pipe-and-Filter (Shaw and Garlan, 1996), GenVoca (Batory and O'Malley, 1992), Weaves (Gorlick and Razouk, 1991), and C2 (Medvidovic et al., 1999) styles.
 An analysis of the key requirements for the cargo router system (e.g., scale, distribution, evolvability, heterogeneity) suggested Weaves and C2 as suitable styles.
-Since our software architecture research is centered around C2 and we had previously applied C2 in the design and implementation of a logistics application, it became our primary choice, as already fore-shadowed in Figure 2.
+Since our software architecture research is centered around C2 and we had previously applied C2 in the design and implementation of a logistics application, it became our primary choice, as already foreshadowed in Fig. 2.

 C2 provides a number of useful rules for high-level system composition.
-A C2-style architecture consists of processing components, buses, and their configurations; data components
+A C2-style architecture consists of processing components, buses, and their configurations; data components are treated implicitly, as attributes of the processing components' interactions.
+For example, in Fig. 2 Cargo is not explicitly represented in the C2 architecture.
+C2 imposes a particular topological order on the components and buses in an architecture: